 — Princeton University President Christopher L. Eisgruber

-The Lewis Center for the Arts includes several buildings across the Princeton University campus, including 185 Nassau Street (home of the Program in Visual Arts), New South (home of the Program in Creative Writing), and the new Lewis Arts complex, home of the Programs in Theater and Music Theater and the Princeton Atelier.
+The Lewis Center for the Arts includes several buildings across the Princeton University campus, including 185 Nassau Street (home of the Program in Visual Arts), New South (home of the Program in Creative Writing), and the new Lewis Arts complex (home of the Programs in Dance, Theater, Music Theater and the Princeton Atelier).
 In addition, arts programming takes place in a number of other locations, including the Berlind Theatre at McCarter Theatre Center.

 Learn more about the new Lewis Arts complex in this film by Jon Roemer, featuring architect Steven Holl: